thefab/docker-centos-opinionated/README.md

 Features:

 - Updated image (at build time)
-- Reasonable size (125MB compressed on the hub), reasonable number of layers (10) with a squashed Dockerfile (and another one to debug)
+- Reasonable size (106MB compressed on the hub), reasonable number of layers (9) with a squashed Dockerfile (and another one to debug)
-- Don't add too many packages (6) by recompiling and installing just what's needed
+- Don't add too many packages (3) by recompiling and installing just what's needed
+- Don't break the upstream system :
+    - add a fake RPM to avoid conflicts between upstream RPM and custom binaries compiled here
+    - add a hidden virtualenv to install a tool and its dependencies without polluting the distribution
 - Init system and multiple processes launcher/supervisor ([S6](http://skarnet.org/software/s6/overview.html))
 - (optional) syslog daemon ([rsyslog](http://www.rsyslog.com)) and logger binary, can store locally or forward to another syslog with a simple environnement variable
 - (optional) complete cron/anacron daemon ([cronie](https://fedorahosted.org/cronie/))
-- logrotate system
+- logrotate binary
+- Add [epel](https://fedoraproject.org/wiki/EPEL) yum repository but disabled by default (just add `--enablerepo=epel` to your yum commands to use it)
+- Install [envtpl](https://github.com/andreasjansson/envtpl) generic tool to be able to automatically adjust configuration files from environnement

 ## Non-Features

 - we don't want a SSH daemon

 ## Usage and configuration

 Not really usefull (because it's mainly a base image to use in the `FROM` keyword) but you can play with it with (for example):